 The formal Summer Assessments are based on the grade that a student completed.
-A student who completed Kindergarten in June, but might be considered a (rising) First Grader in the summer, should take the Summer Assessments for Kindergarten.
-A rising Kindergartener would not be expected to take the pre- or post-tests, as the questions are based on end-of-year mastery to maintain core math skills over the summer.
+A student who completed Second Grade in June, but might be considered a (rising) Third Grader in the summer, should take the Summer Assessments for Grade 2.
+The questions are based on end-of-year mastery to maintain core math skills over the summer.